Teaching English in Spain: Living in Spain

 Spanish Cuisine

 One of the great things about being an ESL teacher in Spain is the food.
-Spain is known for its abundance of water and this geographical trademark is strongly showcased in the nation's rich cuisine, as many Spanish dishes contain seafood.
-With much of Spain's culture being centred on its food, teachers can expect many long meals enjoying foods like gazpacho, calamares, jamón serrano, and many more tasty treats.
-From Madrid to the Canary Islands, each region of Spain adds their own spin on Spanish cuisine and offers dishes truly unique to their region, often built upon their local food resources.
+Spain is surrounded by water, and as such, many Spanish dishes contain seafood.
+With much of Spain's culture being centered on its food, teachers can expect many long meals enjoying foods like gazpacho, calamares, jamón serrano, and many more tasty treats.
+From Catalonia to the Canary Islands, each region of Spain adds their own spin on Spanish cuisine and offers dishes truly unique to their region, often built upon their local food resources.

-The Spaniards do not devote much effort into breakfast as they do for other meals eaten throughout the course of the day.
+The Spaniards do not devote as much effort to breakfast as they do to other meals eaten throughout the course of the day.
 A typical Spanish breakfast consists of fresh rolls and jam served with coffee, tea, or hot chocolate.
 Travellers to Spain should be aware that Spaniards are known for liking their coffee strong.

-The real eating begins during lunch when the siesta begins.
+The real eating begins during lunch, when the siesta traditionally begins.
 Most dishes in Spain are not shy on olive oil and garlic.
-When the siesta time arrives, the streets are filled with fragrances circulating from nearby restaurants and tapas.
-The siesta also allows for workers to return home for lunch and to relax before working again in the afternoon.
+When siesta time arrives, the streets are filled with fragrances circulating from nearby restaurants and tapas.
+The siesta, when it is observed, also allows workers to return home for lunch and relax before working again in the afternoon.
 When a Spaniard goes to a bar, there is often food set up at the bar similar to a buffet.
 Sometimes the dishes are simple and sometimes patrons can eat multi-course meals called 'tapas'.

-With Spain being such a warm place, water is the most consumed item throughout the country.
+With Spain being such a warm place, water is the most consumed beverage throughout the country.

 Some of Spain's more popular dishes include: